 St Peter’s, Duxford

-Duxford is the biggest of the three villages, with links to the world of industry thanks to the biggest local employer, the
+Duxford is the biggest of the three Hinkledux villages, with links to the world of industry thanks to the biggest local employer, the

 Huntsman chemical works, and a nationwide reputation because of the